International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted

 Open-Access Research

-The International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted collaborates with IGC Contributors, scholars, universities, and leading institutions across the globe including Johns Hopkins University and University of Antwerp.
+The International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted collaborates with scholars, universities, and leading institutions across the globe including Johns Hopkins University and University of Antwerp.

 We examine human development and potential.
 We study giftedness and the distinctly unique social, emotional, physical, cognitive, and altrusitic-moral development, developmental milestones, and life experiences of highly–profoundly gifted children, adolescents, young adults, and families.